go2scope/MM-storage-api/README.md

 ## Storage Device API
 To be determined after the MMCore API is complete.
 The device API will mostly mirror the MMCore API, plus some calls to insert pixel data.
 MMCore will need to properly manage this device, e.g. wire its internal image buffers to it.

+Storage Device API is not visible to the application (user-client) so we will treat it as an MMCore implementation detail.

+# Discussion
+Nico's comments:
+* The API assumens 6D image model, maybe we should generalize to variable N dimensional model
+* The API assigns physical meaning to image dimension coordinates, maybe we can generalize to abstract dimensions.
+The interpretation of dimensions is then assigned by the acquisition engine
+* Consider supporting variable image dimensions during acquisition
+* Consider the case where we have multiple cameras acuiring simultaneously.
+Not clear if the current API supports that case.